ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 ![image](images/ibpconsole/0860_AddOrg2CASidebar5.png)

 **Step 14.7:** You will see a tile for your new certificate authority.
 Observe the box in the upper right corner of the tile.
-If it is gray, and you hover your mouse over it, you may see a message indicating that the status is pending.
+If it is gray, and you hover your cursor over it, you may see a message indicating that the status is pending.
 (The gray box, but not the status message, is shown in this screenshot)

 ![image](images/ibpconsole/0870_AddOrg2CAPending.png)

 **Step 14.8:** In about a minute, the box in the upper right should turn green, indicating that the certificate authority is running.
 If the box does not turn green in a minute, try reloading the page in your browser.
-Contact an instructor for help if it does not turn green and show the running status when you hover your mouse over the button.
+Contact an instructor for help if it does not turn green and show the running status when you hover your cursor over the button.

 Once your certificate authority is running, click on its tile so that you can proceed to the next section where you will add users.